orlyohreally/django-butterCMS-blog/README.md

 git clone https://github.com/orlyohreally/django-butterCMS-blog.git
 ```

-Create .env file in the same location and the same structure as .env.example file
+Create .env file in the same location and with the same structure as .env.example file

 Install all the requirements for the project
 ```
-cd Scripts
+cd django-butterCMS-blog
-pip install -r ..\django-butterCMS-blog\requirements.txt
+pip install -r requirements.txt
 ```

 Run the development server
 ```
-manage.py runserver
+python manage.py runserver
 ```

-The project will be available at http://127.0.0.1:8000/posts/.
+The project will be available at http://127.0.0.1:8000/.

 ## Built with
 * [Django](https://www.djangoproject.com/) - Python Web framework